JamieS56/Milestone-Project-4/README.md

 * Be able to filter fixtures shown on the fixtures table by Team and date.

-* For the league table, currently the fixtures need to be part of my database.
-In the future it would be good to use an api to get the data off of a central league database that all the teams update.
-Therefore each website doesn't have to keep a database of all the fixtures and just keep their own, or even just get the ones they need from this central db.
+* For the league table, currently the fixtures need to be part of my database, in the future it would be good to use an api to get the data off of a central league database that all the teams update so that each website doesn't have to keep a database of all the fixtures and just keep their own, or even just get what ones they need from this central db.

 * I would like to have an indicator if a goal is an own goal or not.

-* I would like to include more data connected to the fixtures and players.
-For example, possession, time of goal, tackles made.
+* I would like to include more data connected to the fixtures and players. for example, possession, time of goal, tackles made.
 All to build out a more detailed picture of what has happened in a match or how well a player is performing.

 ## Deployment
-This is how I deployed my project to GitHub and Heroku and set up amazon web services.
+This is how I deployed my project to GitHub and Heroku and set up Amazon web services.

 ### GitHub & Heroku: